swiftlang/swiftly/DESIGN.md

 If swiftly cannot find an installed toolchain that matches the selection then it fails with an error and instructions how to use `swiftly install` to satisfy the selection next time.

+A few notes about the '+' prefix.
+First, if a literal '+' prefix should be sent directly to the tool as an argument then it is escaped by doubling it with '++'.
+An argument with only '++++' is ignored entirely, but any additional arguments are sent directly to the tool without any further inspection of their prefixes.
+This is analogous to the special '--' token that certain argument parsers accept so that they don't interpret anything following that token as command flags or options.

 #### Resolve selected toolchain

 For cases where the physical toolchain must be located, such as references specific header files, or shared libraries that are not proxied by swiftly there is a method to resolve the currently selected toolchain to its physical location using `swiftly use`.